MansoorSN/VideoFaceDetection/README.md

 https://videofacedetection.streamlit.app/

 Upload a mp4 video of upto 1 minutes and get all the faces in the video as a ZIP file.

+*This App has been developed for academic and learning purposes only.